 7] Verizon Cloud

 This might come as a surprise for many.
 Verizon is basically a telecom company and offers on-demand videos etc. Well, it acquired Terremark and is all set to provide cloud services.
-I am including it in this list because Verizon has been very popular while Terremark has a good background of providing cloud services.
-With more than 50 datacenters across the planet, I am sure Verizon-Terremark is going to be a hit in the near future.
+I am including it on this list because Verizon has been very popular while Terremark has a good background in providing cloud services.
+With more than 50 data centers across the planet, I am sure Verizon-Terremark is going to be a hit in the near future.

 Basically, they would be Infrastructure as a service and talks are on to offer some products of Oracle as a cloud service to their customers.
-That way, users will be using the latest version of the product as the Verizon/Terremark will kept them updated.
+That way, users will be using the latest version of the product as the Verizon/Terremark will keep them updated.

 8] SalesForce Cloud – Ruby Platform as a Service

 Salesforce is a known name and it recently acquired Hereku, the company that offers an ever-expanding Ruby platform.
 Lower rates and greater flexibility make it appealing to business houses.
 Again, I believe this would be a hybrid cloud instead of people opting entirely for the Ruby – without an on-premise cloud.
 Also, Hereku is Paas (Platform as a service) that enables developers to not only build but also test their programs.

 9] RackSpace Cloud

 This is one of the most popular cloud service providers that run their offerings mainly on OpenSpace code.
-The latter is an open-source code for developers interested in creating applications related to cloud.
+The latter is an open-source code for developers interested in creating applications related to the cloud.
 Rackspace offers all three services: SaaS; PaaS; and IaaS.
 With more and more people trusting Rackspace (mainly because it is built on open-source code), the cloud is poised to grow both horizontally and vertically.

 10] Google Cloud Platform